Amazon plans to open more futuristic stores, Telegram is holding a secretive second pre-ICO sale and more news

 Along with the main payload of an imaging satellite to provide data for the Spanish Ministry of Defense, SpaceX also unloaded two smaller satellites that will test out technology for the company’s planned Starlink project: an internet infrastructure made out of thousands of low-earth satellites to bring high-speed internet to the most underserved corners of the planet.

-Read more on Motherboard.vice.com
+Read more at Motherboard.vice.com

 New futuristic convenience stores could appear in Seattle and Los Angeles.